"A dog is the only thing on earth that will love you more than you love yourself." ~ Josh Billings

 "Let us not become weary in doing good, for at the proper time we will reap a harvest if we do not give up."
 Galatians 6:9

 Happy New Year from LIfehouse.
 What better place to find a new friend than with us.
 We hope our website has possibly lead you to finding a forever friend!
 Lifehouse Animal Refuge and Rehabilitation is a rescue for dogs, puppies, cats, kittens and occiasionally a bird or feret.
 Lifehouse does not own a shelter, we purely operate out of foster homes.
 Before we can take any dog that is an owner surrender, we will need medical documentation of a negative heartworm test.
 For cats and kittens we will need medical documentation of being negative for FIV (Feline AIDS) FeLV (feline leukemia).
-We currently have 25 pets up for adoption as of May 24th.
-(4 adult cats, 20 dogs, and 1 puppy..
-Our next adoption event will be held in June.
-Time and place to be announced.
+We currently have 33 pets up for adoption as of July 21st. .
+(2 adult cats, 1 kitten, 20 dogs, 2 puppies (Zeke and Cali), and 8 young pups.
+Our next adoption event will be announced later and will possible be the last weekend of July.
 We always have a great selection of dogs cats and a few puppies.
 However, If you see a pet you are interested in but can't get to one of our events, please still apply on online or call us to set up a meet and greet.
 We are always open for adoptions!

 Please note that we are in need of a few items to keep our rescue running.
 WE ARE ALWAYS NEEDING FOOD!
 If you would like to make a donation, just bring a bag of food or a supply item by one our our adoption events held weekly.
 We are asking for adult dog food, puppy food, canned dog or puppy food, cat or kitten food, collars of all sizes, cat litter, puppy pads, paper towels, or blankets.
 If you are local please bring these items by the event for our drive or call us at 615-310-5996 and we can schedule a pick up.
 Thank you for your support!